 My therapeutic style is active and engaged, helping you to gain insight and understanding along with making desired changes in your life.
 As a relationship specialist, I also focus on strengthening your communication skills, to help you connect better with other people – and yourself.

-I have worked at the Semel Institute for Neuroscience and Human Behavior at UCLA Medical Center and UCLA’s School of Dentistry for over 17 years, conducting clinical research studies in the areas of mind/body medicine, depression, auto-immune disorders, substance abuse, ADHD, and trauma-related PTSD and depression.
+I conducted clinical research studies for 18 years at the Semel Institute for Neuroscience and Human Behavior at UCLA Medical Center and UCLA’s School of Dentistry, in the areas of psychoneuroimmunology (mind/body medicine), depression, auto-immune disorders, substance abuse, ADHD, and trauma-related PTSD and depression.
 I’ve seen how significantly our emotional health and relationships can affect our physical well-being, and vice versa.
 Investing in your psychological and spiritual well-being can be profoundly healing on many levels.

 I have also lectured and led numerous classes in the practice of mindfulness, healthy vs. emotional eating, self-compassion, happiness, managing anxiety, and enhancing emotional and physical health, for UCLA psychiatric residents and the community.
 I enjoy running groups on the art of happiness and resilience, among many topics related to personal growth.
 The journey is never-ending!

 I received my Bachelor of Arts in psychology from the University of California at Los Angeles.
 Prior to my studies at UCLA, I spent several years at Northwestern University as a theater major.
 Starting in my childhood I trained as both a flutist and singer, and as a result I have a great appreciation for the power of art and music as therapeutic tools.
 I obtained my Master of Arts in Clinical Psychology from Pepperdine University.
 I have post-graduate training in Mindfulness-Based Stress Reduction, Dialectical Behavioral Therapy, and Gottman Method Therapy.